 BI 24023 ANATOMY AND PHYSIOLOGY II - A continuation of the study of the structure and function of the human body.
 The structure and function of the autonomic nervous system, sense organs, and the endocrine, circulatory, lymphoid, respiratory, digestive, urinary, and reproductive systems will be covered.
 Lab (BI 24031) must be taken concurrently and completed as part of the class.
 Prerequisite: Grade "C" or above in Anatomy and Physiology I and Lab (BI 24003 and BI 24011).
-Students must enroll in teh same section of lecture and lab.
+Students must have the same instructor for lecture and lab.
+The Arkansas Course Transfer System (ACTS) requires that Anatomy and Physiology I and II be taken at the same institution to ensure transferability.

-\Anatomy & Physiology II and LAB (BI 24023 and BI 24031) will be offered at night in the Spring semester of odd numbered years.
+Anatomy & Physiology II and LAB (BI 24023 and BI 24031) will be offered at night in the Spring semester of odd numbered years.